Elizabeth Yates (mayor): Career

 Yates was involved in politics through her strong support of the women's suffrage movement, as well as participation in the debates of the Auckland Union Parliament.

 In 1893, after her husband had stood down from his post in 1892 due to ill health, she had accepted the nomination for the office of mayor.
 In November she defeated her opponent, Frederick Court, at the polls (also automatically becoming a Justice of the Peace) in a close race decided by only 13 votes.
 Yates became mayor of Onehunga on 16 January 1894.
 The election made international news and brought her congratulations from Premier Richard Seddon and Queen Victoria.
-Kate Sheppard noted that Yate's win was a fitting end to the year of 1893, which saw the signing of a Electoral Act that gave New Zealand women the vote.
+Kate Sheppard noted that Yate's win was a fitting end to the year of 1893, which saw the signing of an Electoral Act that gave New Zealand women the vote.

 This appointment made Yates the first woman mayor of the British Empire.
 Outside the British Empire, she was preceded by Susanna M. Salter who was elected mayor of Argonia, Kansas in 1887.

 Yates was met with strong opposition from local councillors, town clerks and members of the public (four councillors and the town clerk resigned in response to her election, citing they would not work under a 'petticoat government), and they often disrupted meetings and orchestrated opposition to her every proposal.
 It is noted by some critics that she did not help her own cause by being 'tactless' and 'dictatorial' in her manner.
 In November 1894, mayoralty was again contested.
 Yates ran again but was defeated at the polls by a significant margin, overall she only served one year as mayor.

 Yates later returned as a councillor to the Borough Council for two years between 1899 and 1901.
 Even her opponents conceded that she had been very effective during her short tenure, having liquidated the borough debt, established a sinking fund, reorganised the fire brigade, upgraded roads, footpaths and sanitation, and having personally lobbied the government to authorise the reopening of the Waikaraka Cemetery.